-$$y = f(x, p_1, p_2, p_3, ...)$$
+$y = f(x, p_1, p_2, p_3, ...)$

-In non-mathematical terms, the observed data, \mathbf{y} (also known as the dependent variable), varies as a function of some experimentally controlled value \mathbf{x} (the independent variable) and one or more parameters \mathbf{p}1 , \mathbf{p}2 , \mathbf{p}3 , etc. The exact form of the equation depends on the experiment and the conditions that are used: it might be a simple linear equation, or a more complex function.
+In non-mathematical terms, the observed data, y (also known as the dependent variable), varies as a function of some experimentally controlled value x (the independent variable) and one or more parameters p_1 , p_2 , p_3 , etc. The exact form of the equation depends on the experiment and the conditions that are used: it might be a simple linear equation, or a more complex function.
 In either case, the purpose of data fitting is find values for the parameters in this equation that best describe the data.
 For a simple linear equation, as shown above, this is done by linear regression.
 In general, however, a more complex equation will apply.
 Such data are fitted by non-linear regression.
+GraFit allows non-linear equations of arbitrary complexity to be used for data fitting.